Care England, a registered charity, is the leading representative body for independent care services in England.

 Following the publication of the NHS Five Year Forward View last year, Care England decided to produce its own vision for the next half a decade on how we as an organisation and a sector plan to deal with a number of issues facing the health and social care system.
 However, for change to take place across both the health and social care sectors, it will require action from healthcare leaders, as well as central and local government.
 Consequently, this Vision contains a number of asks that are needed in order for providers to continue to be in a position to sustainably deliver high quality care.

-Care England Manifesto 2015 - Meeting the Needs of a Twenty-First Century Society
+Care England Manifesto for the Independent Care Sector 2017 - Meeting the Needs of a Twenty-First Century Society

-This manifesto sets out a number of ways in which we feel that the government that comes to power following May’s election can act to establish an outcomes based system of health and social care.
+This manifesto sets out a number of ways in which we feel that the new Government that can act to establish an outcomes based system of health and social care.

 A National Voice for Care Providers